Countly/countly-sdk-documentation/ios/next.md

   </div>
 </div>
 <p>
-  In addition to initial configuration, you can also change URLSessionConfiguration later using:
+  In addition to the initial configuration, you can also change URLSessionConfiguration later using:
 </p>
 <div class="tabs">
   <div class="tabs-menu">